fgerraty/Fucus_Wrack/README.md

-# The *Fucus* flow: Wide beaches increase rockweed wrack subsidies to shoreline invertebrates
+# The *Fucus* flow: Wide intertidal zones amplify rockweed wrack subsidies to shoreline invertebrates

-Gerraty, F.D.
-(2024) The *Fucus* flow: Wide beaches increase rockweed wrack subsidies to shoreline invertebrates. *In Review*
+F.D.
+Gerraty (2024).
+The *Fucus* flow: Wide intertidal zones amplify rockweed wrack subsidies to shoreline invertebrates. *In Review*

-I examined the role of rockweed (*Fucus distichus*) as a spatial subsidy to unconsolidated beach food webs in Sitka Sound, Southeast Alaska.
+I examined the role of rockweed (*Fucus distichus*) as a spatial subsidy to gravel beach food webs in Sitka Sound, Southeast Alaska.
 Here, I provide an outline of my analyses and provide a description of the scripts and datasets associated with this repository.

 ------------------------------------------------------------------------